mindspore-lab/mindone/examples/opensora_pku/README.md

 > You can try modifying `--dataloader_num_workers` and `--dataloader_prefetch_size` on `train_videoae_221x512x512_sp.sh` to speed up when you have enough cpu memory.

-Simiarly, please revise the `--pretrained` to the full checkpoint path from the `221x512x512` stage, and then start the third-stage training:
+Simiarly, please revise the `--pretrained` to the checkpoint path from the `221x512x512` stage, and then start the third-stage training:

 ```bash
 # (experimental) start 513x512x512 finetuning, 8 NPUs